oerg866/win98-quickinstall/README.md

 1. Removable media such as USB Flash Drives

-   Using SYSLINUX it is possible to boot
+   Using SYSLINUX it is possible to create bootable USB images.
+The steps to do so are described below.

 # System requirements to build Windows 98 QuickInstall __ISO images__